roncortez/digital-store-/docs/project-brief.md

 The digital store is an innovative online platform that empowers users to buy and sell used products, extracting maximum value from pre-owned items while fostering customer loyalty through a rewards program.
 Users earn points not only from their purchases but also by dropping off used products for resale, with these points redeemable for exclusive benefits from partner companies.
 This creates a sustainable, community-driven marketplace that promotes reuse, rewards faithful customers, and builds strategic partnerships to enhance the overall shopping experience.

-- **Product Concept**: A digital marketplace for used products with integrated loyalty rewards, enabling seamless buying, selling, and drop-off processes while gamifying customer engagement through points-based benefits.
+- Product Concept: A digital marketplace for used products with integrated loyalty rewards, enabling seamless buying, selling, and drop-off processes while gamifying customer engagement through points-based benefits.
-- **Primary Problem Solved**: Consumers lack convenient, rewarding ways to monetize used products and earn ongoing benefits from their shopping loyalty, leading to underutilized goods and missed opportunities for sustainable consumption.
+- Primary Problem Solved: Consumers lack convenient, rewarding ways to monetize used products and earn ongoing benefits from their shopping loyalty, leading to underutilized goods and missed opportunities for sustainable consumption.
-- **Target Market**: Eco-conscious consumers, budget shoppers, and frequent buyers seeking value from used goods, particularly those interested in sustainable practices and reward-based shopping experiences.
+- Target Market: Eco-conscious consumers, budget shoppers, and frequent buyers seeking value from used goods, particularly those interested in sustainable practices and reward-based shopping experiences.
-- **Key Value Proposition**: Transform used products into assets through easy resale and drop-off options, while rewarding customer fidelity with points redeemable for partner benefits, creating a win-win ecosystem for users, sellers, and businesses.
+- Key Value Proposition: Transform used products into assets through easy resale and drop-off options, while rewarding customer fidelity with points redeemable for partner benefits, creating a win-win ecosystem for users, sellers, and businesses.

 ## Problem Statement